saveourtool/diktat/info/guide/guide-chapter-6.md

 <!-- =============================================================================== -->
 ### <a name="c6.2"></a>6.2 Extension functions
-[Extension functions](https://kotlinlang.org/docs/reference/extensions.html) - is a killer-feature in Kotlin.
+[Extension functions](https://kotlinlang.org/docs/reference/extensions.html) is a killer-feature in Kotlin.
 It gives you a chance to extend classes that were already implemented in external libraries and help you to make classes less heavy.
 Extension functions are resolved statically.

 ### <a name="s6.2.1"></a> Recommendation 6.2.1: use extension functions for making logic of classes less coupled.
-It is recommended that for classes non-tightly coupled functions with rare usages in the class should be implemented as extension functions where possible.
+It is recommended that for classes, the non-tightly coupled functions, which are rarely used in the class, should be implemented as extension functions where possible.
 They should be implemented in the same class/file where they are used.
-This is non-deterministic rule, so it cannot be checked or fixed automatically by static analyzer.
+This is a non-deterministic rule, so the code cannot be checked or fixed automatically by a static analyzer.

-### <a name="s6.2.2"></a> Rule 6.2.2: there should be no extension functions with the same name and signature if they extend base and inheritor classes (possible_bug).
+### <a name="s6.2.2"></a> Rule 6.2.2: No extension functions with the same name and signature if they extend base and inheritor classes (possible_bug).
 As extension functions are resolved statically.
-In this case there can be a situation when a developer implements two extension functions - one is for the base class and another one for the inheritor.
+In this case, there could be a situation when a developer implements two extension functions: one is for the base class and another for the inheritor.
+This can lead to an issue when an incorrect method is used.
 And that can lead to an issue when incorrect method is used.

 **Invalid example**: